newjersey/feedback-api/README.md

 # Feedback Widget API

+## Architecture

 This project is for the REST API that handles interactions on the feedback widget UI and adds this data to a database, currently Google Sheets.
 It is deployed to AWS Lambda + API Gateway.
+For full architecture of feedback system, see "Technical diagram" section below.

 This project has been generated using the `aws-nodejs-typescript` template from the [Serverless framework](https://www.serverless.com/).
 For detailed instructions, please refer to the [documentation](https://www.serverless.com/framework/docs/providers/aws/).

+## Endpoints

+For the latest information on the API endpoints maintained, see the functions imported and configured within the `serverless.ts` file.
+Within the `src/functions/` folder, each sub-folder corresponds to an API endpoint, and the `index.ts` file within it has detail on the type of endpoint.
+For example, see `src/functions/comment/index.ts` and `src/functions/comment/schema.ts` for details on the `POST /comment` endpoint.
+For a quick summary, this repo supports the following endpoints:

+- `POST /rating` - saves Yes/No rating to database
+- `POST /comment`- saves text comment to database (and cleans PII)
+- `POST /email` - saves email to database
+- `POST /summary` - generates summary from list of comments using OpenAI's GPT model

 ## Setup